Florida Surety Bonds

 Meanwhile, commercial sureties are required of individuals or businesses as opposed to contractors.
 The most common types of commercial sureties include:

-- License and permit bonds – License & permit sureties are required by state, municipal, or federal law as a condition for doing business in certain industries.
+- License and permit – License & permit sureties are required by state, municipal, or federal law as a condition for doing business in certain industries.
 For example, many states require a license and permit bond to sell a certain number of used vehicles to consumers.

-- Court bonds – Court bonds are required of plaintiffs or defendants during court cases.
+- Court – Court bonds are required of plaintiffs or defendants during court cases.
 They are intended to protect the rights of the opposing litigants and any other interested parties.

 - Fiduciary – These are required for trusts administered under court supervision.